ocean-tracking-network/node-manager-training/_episodes/05_project_metadata.md

 ![Proj 1](../fig/proj_meta_bounds.JPG)

-Once you are happy, you can run the *following* cell in order to save your bounding adjustments.
-The output should be formatted like this:
+Once you are happy, you can run the *next* cell in order to save your bounding adjustments.
+The sucess output should be formatted like this:

 ~~~
 --- Midpoint ---